-While the collar is built to last, the one area in which I thought it has a lot of room for improvement is the strap’s appearance.
-While the core tracking component is small and elegant, there are currently only two color options available (yellow and gold).
+While the collar is built to last, the area where it has the most room for improvement is the strap’s appearance.
+While the core tracking component is small and elegant, there are currently four color options available: gray, yellow, blue, and pink.

 If you’re interested in learning more, I’d recommend taking a look at the Fi smart dog collar over on their website.
-In addition to being what I’d consider the best product on the product, they offer free shipping and a 30-day trial to test it for yourself.
+In addition to being what I’d consider the best product on the market, you can test out that 3-month battery life for yourself!

 Can you use the Fi collar for cats?